hydr0nium/security_reference/README.md

 # CTF Reference
-References for playing CTF's for various tools or resources
+References for various tools or resources for playing CTF's or conducting pentests

 ## Reversing
 - ghidra | Reverse Engineering Framework